 Fully committed to openness and transparency

-The Ministry of Financial Services is responsible for legislation and policy development pertaining to the financial services industry and engagement with international tax, transparency and regulatory initiatives.
+The Ministry of Financial Services and Commerce is responsible for legislation and policy development pertaining to the financial services industry and engagement with international tax, transparency, and regulatory initiatives.

 Departments & Agencies